Supporting Vulnerable Children

 Meet the Board

-Kalei Thompson attends Republican Baptist Church in Edgefield County.
-Kalei and her husband Miller have fostered five children over the past five years.
+Miller and Kalei Thompson attend Curtis Baptist Church in Augusta GA.
+Miller and his wife Kalei have fostered five children over the past five years.
 They currently have three children that they have adopted through Foster Care.

 Suzanne Shimp